 Definition and Examples of a Meme Stock

-A meme stock is a stock that has seen an increase in volume not because of the company’s performance, but rather because of hype on social media and online forums like Reddit.
+A meme stock is a stock that has seen an increase in volume not because of how well the company performs, but rather because of hype on social media and online forums like Reddit.
 For this reason, these stocks often become overvalued, seeing drastic price increases in just a short amount of time.

-Examples of meme stocks include GameStop, AMC, and BlackBerry.
-While the companies themselves have not performed well in recent years, all three stocks went viral on a popular Reddit forum and saw massive price increases in late January 2021, specifically Jan.
-27. BlackBerry’s stock more than tripled, while AMC increased by nearly tenfold.
-But neither saw the virality of GameStop, which increased by hundreds of dollars in a matter of days.
+In addition to GameStop, examples of meme stocks include AMC, and BlackBerry.
+While the companies themselves have not performed well in recent years, all three stocks went viral on a popular Reddit forum, and saw massive price hikes in early 2021, specifically on January 27.
+BlackBerry’s stock more than tripled, while AMC increased by nearly tenfold.
+But neither saw the same viral growth of GameStop, whose share price increased by hundreds of dollars in a matter of days.

-Meme stocks have become increasingly relevant in recent years thanks to the rise in retail investing.
-It’s now easier than ever to trade individual stocks, meaning more people participate in these meme stock surges.
+Meme stocks have become more relevant in recent years thanks to the rise in retail investing.
+It’s now easier than ever to trade single stocks, meaning more people can take part in these meme stock surges.

 How Does a Meme Stock Work?

 Meme stocks rise in popularity because of conversations held online.
-Due to internet virality, they tend to see rapid price spikes.
-Because the increased price is artificial and not the result of the company’s actual performance, these spikes are usually followed by an inevitable crash.
+Word travels fast on the internet, and when a stock goes viral by word of mouth, it tends to see rapid price spikes.
+Because the price increase that follows is artificial and not the result of the company’s actual performance, these spikes are most often followed by an inevitable crash.

-These spikes were recently fueled by a forum on Reddit called WallStreetBets.
-In a particular thread on the WallStreetBets subreddit, one user explained the meme stock cycle as follows:
+These spikes in January 2021 were fueled by a forum on Reddit called WallStreetBets.
+In a thread on the WallStreetBets subreddit, one user explained the meme stock cycle as follows:

-- Early Adopter Phase: A handful of investors believe a particular stock is undervalued and begin to buy in large quantities.
+- Early Adopter Phase: A handful of investors think that a particular stock is undervalued and so they begin to buy it up in large amounts.
 The stock’s price slowly begins to increase.

-- Middle Phase: People who are paying attention begin to notice the increase in volume.
-More individuals then start buying, and the stock’s price skyrockets.
+- Middle Phase: People who are watching the market, and with a close eye on these stocks, begin to notice the increase in volume.
+More people then start buying, and the stock’s price skyrockets.

 - Late/FOMO Phase: Word about the stock spreads across social media and online forums.
-Thus, fear of missing out—commonly referred to as FOMO—takes hold, and more retail investors join in.
+Thus, fear of missing out (or "FOMO") takes hold, and more retail investors join in.

-- Profit-Taking Phase: After a few days, buying peaks and the early adopters begin cashing out.
+- Profit-Taking Phase: After a few days, buying peaks and the people who got in the game early on begin cashing out.
 Just like the buying phase, the selling phase becomes a chain reaction as people fear losing money.
-This is where the price goes down.
+This is the moment when the price starts to go down.

-Reddit considers itself a community network where people around the world can write whatever they please.
-While there is a content policy touching on things like inciting violence or facilitating illegal transactions, enforcement varies on a case-by-case basis.
-It’s important to keep that in mind when reading content on its various forums and threads.
+Reddit is a community platform where people around the world can write whatever they please.
+While there are rules to prevent things like inciting violence or illegal trades, these are not enforced across the board.
+Keep this in mind when reading content on its many forums and threads.

 Notable Happenings: GameStop